-Before admitting staff, students or visitors to your premises you need to ensure that all of your fire safety provisions are in place and in working order, or, if not, that alternative arrangements are in place.
-Detailed recommendations on managing fire safety are given in BS 5588-12.47
+Before admitting the public to your premises you need to ensure that all of your fire safety provisions are in place and in working order, or, if not, that alternative arrangements are in place.
+Constant checks are needed while the public are present, and again after they have left.
+Detailed recommendations are given in BS 5588-12.51